American paddlefish: Overfishing and habitat destruction

 American paddlefish populations have declined dramatically, primarily as a result of overfishing and habitat destruction.
 In 2004 they were listed as Vulnerable (VU A3de ver 3.1) on the IUCN Red List of Threatened Species.
-They are currently proposed for listing as VU 3de throughout their range as the result of a U.S. Fish & Wildlife Service assessment.
+In 2022 the status category was changed to VU A2cd throughout their range as the result of a U.S. Fish & Wildlife Service assessment.
 The assessment concluded that "an overall population size reduction of at least 30% may occur within the next 10 years or three generations due to actual or potential levels of exploitation and the effects of introduced taxa, pollutants, competitors or parasites."
 American paddlefish are filter-feeding pelagic fish that require large, free-flowing rivers with braided channels, backwater areas, oxbow lakes that are rich in zooplankton, and gravel bars for spawning.
 Series of dams on rivers such as those constructed on the Missouri River have impounded large populations of American paddlefish, and blocked their upstream migration to spawning shoals.
 Channelization and groynes or wing dykes have caused the narrowing of rivers and altered flow, destroying crucial spawning and nursery habitat.
 As a result, most impounded populations are not self-sustaining and must be stocked to maintain a viable sport fishery.